blade-01/min-projects/README.md

 This repo contains a list of my side projects.

 ## INFO
--   Todoer: A todo web app [Todoer](https://to-doer.netlify.app/).
+-   [Todoer](https://to-doer.netlify.app/): A todo web app.
--   Convertheet: A web app that help to convert weight [ConvertWeight](https://convertweight.netlify.app/).
+-   [ConvertWeight](https://convertweight.netlify.app/): A web app that help to convert weight.
--   StateInfo: A web app that helps Lookup state's capital and other details [StateInfo](https://stateinfo.netlify.app/).
+-   [StateInfo](https://stateinfo.netlify.app/): A web app that helps Lookup state's capital and other details.

 ## Remarks
 - Feel free to submit Pull requests if you notice any bugs or want to improve on this project.